Innocent-Traitor/Daifugo-/NOTES.md

 Bugs:
-Sometimes if there are two jokers, only one gets moved over to the top of the hand and the other is at the bottom
+Sometimes if there are two jokers, only one gets moved over to the top of the hand and the other is at the bottom <- Maybe Fixed